Virtual Reality

 • Ensure you have chosen a default OpenXR runtime in your computer (more information here ).

 • Third party VR / Vulkan software could negatively affect framerate, crash to desktop, lead to visual artifacts, etc. If you have issues, try disabling or uninstalling them.
-For example:
+Some examples that have created problems:

 • OBS recorder (it injects a Vulkan layer which can increase VRAM use)